 - Water the key to beautiful skin & hair

-As we grow older, our bodies need more regular maintenance and observation, and this is particularly true for our hearts.
+Our bodies need more regular maintenance and observation as we grow older, especially hearts.
 For many individuals, monitoring their sodium intake is vital to a healthy heart and a long and productive life.
 To help you better understand this relationship, we have listed some simple questions and answers regarding sodium intake and drinking water.

 How does excess sodium impact my health?

 Sodium (Na) is an essential element required for normal body functions including nerve impulse transmission, muscle contraction, relaxation, and fluid regulation.
-Excess sodium consumption results in a greater availability of sodium ions in the blood stream which leads to increased blood volume and constricted blood vessels.
-This condition results in thickening of the cardiac muscle and potential enlargement of the heart.
-This can result in increased risk of hypertension, heart disease, and stroke.
+Excess sodium consumption results in greater availability of sodium ions in the bloodstream which leads to increased blood volume and constricted blood vessels.
+This condition results in the thickening of the cardiac muscle and the potential enlargement of the heart.
+This can result in an increased risk of hypertension, heart disease, and stroke.